 Hawk and Sudden Death exchanged a number of blows.
-Golden Eagle kept the crowd far enough back with his aerial sweeps, occasionally adding a flyby hit to the mix.
+Golden Eagle kept the crowd far enough back with his aerial sweeps, occasionally swooping back to Sudden Death and adding a flyby hit to the mix.
 With each blow, Sudden Death began to glow more brighter.

 “Surprise, loudmouth!”
 Hawk said as he grabbed Dwayne by the arm and flipped him onto the ground.
 “I’ve been doing some wrestling on the side, so now I’ve got some new ways to pound jerks like you!”

 The lifeguard stand soared unevenly through the air.
-Golden Eagle arched safely out if its path.
+Golden Eagle arced safely out if its path.
 “Hawk, look out!”

 “Relax, Eagle,” Hawk said as he stood his ground, “I got this one covered!”
 As the heavy stand fell toward him, he grabbed it firmly with both hands and bent his knees to absorb the impact.
 “I can take what this guy dishes out!
 Can he say the same?”